The Factors That Determine Your AI Visibility Score

 • Data tables with structured information

-• Passage citability (self-contained, quotable paragraphs of 40-60 words)
+• Passage quotability (self-contained paragraphs of 40-60 words)

 • Source attribution for claims